 My Tub Won't Drain

-Anchor Sewer and Drain Cleaning's goal is to provide service when service is needed.
+Anchor Sewer and Drain Cleaning’s goal is to provide service when service is needed.
 Here, we provide you with the first steps our drain cleaning technicians take in attempting to clear your tub drain.
-If our on line advice does not help you to restore flow to your tub drain.
+If our online advice does not help you to restore flow to your tub drain.
 Give us a call.
 We are happy to walk you through solutions and provide further advice.
-However, please understand, we will not recommend you do anything which could be harmful to you or someone else.
+However, please understand, that we will not recommend you do anything which could be harmful to you or someone else.
 If our recommendations are not sufficient, you should probably contact us to schedule an appointment.
 Our technician will do the rest.
-The range of pricing for a company who cares to do the job correctly is within $145.00 - $225.00.
+The range of pricing for a company that cares to do the job correctly is between $145.00 – $225.00.